 - Comprehensive programme approval and validation processes, aimed at safeguarding academic standards and enhancing academic quality

 - The external examining system to help monitor academic standards

 - Monitoring of collaborative partnerships involved in the delivery of our programmes

 - Clear complaint and appeal procedures, for when feedback mechanisms and informal resolution is unsuccessful

 The Registry manages quality assurance on behalf of the institution, both in respect of internal procedures and in liaison with external bodies such as the Higher Education Funding Council for England (HEFCE) and the Quality Assurance Agency (QAA).
 This includes externally directed activities such as support for the QAA Institutional review process.

 City University of London

-Trinity Laban's productive partnership with City is under the auspices of its 'Validation' category for the management and governance of its collaborative provision.
-The validation relationship is supported through liaison between staff at Trinity Laban and City University's Academic Services department.
+For research degrees, Trinity Laban has a productive partnership with City.
+The partnership is under the auspices of its ‘Validation’ category for the management and governance of its collaborative provision.
+The validation relationship is supported through liaison between staff at Trinity Laban and City University’s Academic Services department.
 Visit the website of City University of London for further information, including the City University Validation and Institutional Partnerships Handbook, which describes the operational framework for the provision validated by the University.